Every day we’re faced with situations out on the road where if our brakes didn’t work as intended, we’d be in serious trouble.

 You may also just need your system flushed, meaning they empty the old fluid and replace it with clean new fluid.
 This service typically ranges from about $70 to $100.

-For master cylinder repair, which typically means replacing the seals, you can expect to pay between $200 and $300.
+For master cylinder repair, which typically means replacing the seals, you can expect to pay between $200 and $300 for a conventional job.

 Don’t Ignore Your Master Cylinder

 The last thing you want is to find yourself in a situation where your brakes give out.
-That’s very dangerous.
+That’s extremely hazardous.

 Instead, if you start noticing signs that it’s failing.
 Like a check engine light, less efficient brakes, or discolored brake fluid, get it taken care of.
 Spending a few hundred dollars to resolve the issue is much simpler than ending up in an accident.